-The Rupice Mine site and Infrastructure, comprises:
+The Rupice Mine site and infrastructure comprises:

 - Underground workings, including ventilation drives and declines;

 - Backfill and shotcrete plant;

-- Waste Rock and Ore Stockpiles;
+- Waste rock and ore stockpiles;

 - Three stage crushing plant;

-- Three Run-of-mine (ROM) stock piles of varying grade;
+- Three Run-of-Mine (ROM) stockpiles of varying grade;

 - Haul truck maintenance workshop;

 - Refuelling station;

+- Emulsion and explosive storage;

 - Water storage reservoir; and

+- Waste rock dump;

 - Water treatment plant for acidified runoff from the stockpiles.

-Ancillary facilities at Rupice include the mining office and change house building, workshop, warehouse and washbay building, explosives storage, fuel and lube storage building, mine storage building and compressor building.
+Ancillary facilities at Rupice include the mining office and change house building, workshop, warehouse and wash-bay building, explosives storage, fuel and lubricant storage building, mine storage building and compressor building.
 A fire water tank and pump will be located adjacent to the portal entrance.

 The mining office and change house building will be a single-storey, steel frame building with sandwich panels and have been assumed to be constructed in the mine facility area.
 It will be approximately 15m (wide) by 25m (long).
-The workshop, warehouse and washbay building at the site will be a 16m x 75m pre-fabricated building located southwest of the fuel station.
+The workshop, warehouse and wash-bay building at the site will be a $16m \times 75m$ prefabricated building located southwest of the fuel station.

-The fuel and lube storage building will be located northwest of the workshop building.
+The fuel and lubricant storage building will be located northwest of the workshop building.
 The building will be a 15m x 22m prefabricated building that will be used as a warehouse for lubrication oils, greases and fuel as well as general storage.

-A fuel station 20m x 30m will be open aired, reinforced, and have a concrete containment area located adjacent to the truck shop.
-The storage area will be bunded to prevent spillage of fuel contaminating the site area or watercourses.
+The fuel station 20m x 30m will be open aired, reinforced, and have a concrete containment area located adjacent to the truck shop.
+The storage area will be bunded to prevent contamination of the site area or water courses from spillage of fuel.

-It is planned to develop a raw water supply for Rupice by rehabilitation of a municipality owned unused water source that draws from the headwater springs of the Bukovica stream.
-The water supply will require rehabilitation of the source and the deployment of pumping equipment and pipeline to the site.
-Additional capacity may be added which would provide a means of reticulated potable water supply to the residents of Borovica as a community improvement project and would remain in place on closure of the mine.
+A raw water supply for Rupice has been developed through rehabilitation of a municipality owned unused water source that draws from the headwater springs of the Borovicki stream.
+The water supply required rehabilitation of the source and the deployment of pumping equipment and pipeline to the site.
+This water supply is currently operational.

-Sanitary effluent from Rupice will require treatment and a modular biological system such as MMBR is envisaged for operations which will be removed on closure.
+Sanitary effluent from Rupice will require treatment and a modular biological system such as Moving Bed Biofilm Reactor (MBBR) is envisaged for operations which will be removed during closure.

-The Rupice site consists of several terraces accommodating the portal access to the two Production declines and one ventilation Return Airway decline, the stockpiles required for management of ore and waste rock, and the three stage crushing and screening plant.
-The paste backfill plant and the associated stockpiles and ancillary facilities are located on their own terraces near the upper underground portal at the site.
-The surface infrastructure, mine portal, waste dumps and ROM stockpile will eventually drain through an engineered channel and settlement pond system to the Vrući Potok.
+The Rupice site consists of several terraces accommodating the portal access to the two production declines and one ventilation Return Airway decline, the stockpiles required for management of ore and waste rock, and the three-stage crushing and screening plant.
+The paste backfill plant and associated stockpiles and ancillary facilities are located on their own terraces near the upper underground portal at the site.
+The surface infrastructure, mine portal, waste dumps and ROM stockpile will eventually drain through an engineered channel to the lagoon, then after that to the water treatment plant, before discharge to the Vrući Potok.

-Blasted ore will be hauled to surface via an internal ramp and tipped onto one of three run-of-mine (ROM) pads.
-The stockpiles are placed on an impermeable pad raised and bunded above natural ground elevation with an external MSE wall, engineered granular sub-base material and HDPE liner beneath graded locally site-won calcareous gravel dressing 150mm thick.
+Blasted ore will be hauled to surface via an internal ramp and tipped onto one of three ROM pads.
+The stockpiles are placed on a multibarrier formed of an impermeable pad, clay, geotextile, and HDPE layer, then bunded above natural ground elevation with an external mechanically stabilised engineered (MSE) wall, engineered granular sub-base material and HDPE liner beneath graded locally site-won calcareous gravel dressing (150mm thick).